 - Define Storefront – The system storefront acts as the single source of truth for all system information: processes, guidelines, tools, etc. Define what tool to use for the storefront and how people will contribute to it.

 - Align with the Client Team – After defining all parts of the design system, align with the client team.
-Depending on the engagement, you may need to have a large multi-hour working session or a small, casual meeting on a recurring basis.
+Depending on the engagement, you may need a sizeable multi-hour working session or set up a regular, casual meeting.

 - Google Slides is a great way to document, present, and share your plan with stakeholders.

 Design systems are not created—or reimagined—in a vacuum.
 It’s time to share your findings and get input.
 This is a chance to refine concepts and clearly outline the work ahead.
 These discussions should include stakeholders and developers as well as designers.
-The discussion can be handled in a few ways:
+You can handle the discussion in a few ways:

 - One-on-One – Get together with a design lead, stakeholder, product owner, or another decision-maker and dig through the inventory.
-Keeping the number of opinions in the room small will keep you focussed as you refine.
+Keeping the number of opinions in the room small will keep you focused as you refine.

 - Bring it to the Team – Explore your findings with your team.
 Collectively, the team will have a larger pool of knowledge to draw from, which will help fine-tune the design inventory.

-- Keep it Digital – If your team is busy and time to meet is scarce, drop your inventory—along with any necessary explanation—into Slack, Teams, or an email.
+- Keep it Digital – If your team is busy and time to meet is scarce, drop your inventory and any necessary explanation into Slack, Teams, or an email.
 This will allow your team the time they need to review your findings and give feedback.

 The design inventory gave you a bird’s-eye view of the existing design system.
 The design audit helped you understand what needed to change, and the system model gave you a plan.
 Now, it’s time to do the work and explain the new system to everyone else.

-- Design – Using all of the evidence gathered so far, start making meaningful changes to the existing system.
+- Design – Using all the evidence gathered so far, start making meaningful changes to the existing system.